HaraldoAlbergaria/flickr-map/README.md

 # 6 = Only you
 geo_privacy = 1
 ```
+But only the authenticated user will be able to see the privated photos of your own photostream, i.e. when generating for a different user only the public photos will be visible, independently of this configuration.

 There is one more option that can be changed, the variable _dont_map_tag_.
 To exclude a photo from the map, define a tag in this variable and add the same tag to the photo.
 The default tag is _DontMap_: